MicrosoftDocs/VBA-Docs/api/Publisher.WizardValues.md

 Represents the complete set of valid values for a wizard property.

+## Remarks

+Use the **[Values](Publisher.WizardProperty.Values.md)** property of the **WizardProperty** object to return a **WizardValues** collection.

 ## Example

-Use the  **[Values](Publisher.WizardProperty.Values.md)** property of the **WizardProperty** object to return a **WizardValues** collection.
 The following example displays the current value for the first wizard property in the active publication and then lists all the other possible values.

 ```vb
 Dim valAll As WizardValues